 As an out, gay automotive writer/blogger/journalist, I am extremely proud to bear witness to this video.
 It comes at the right time when the momentum of Dan Savage's work is far from yielding.
 It also opens the door to Detroit and the rest of the automotive industry to do the same – to give their employees an opportunity to reach out to LGBT youth and demonstrate that it does get better if they simply hang on and move forward with their lives.

 My sincerest thanks to the great people of GM for doing this.
 I am proud to be working with you on material related to your products and fin this as another validation of being out and proud of what I do regardless of demographic reading this blog.

-If you read this and are feeling lost in your world as a GLBT person – young or old – please watch the video.
+If you read this and are feeling lost in your world as an LGBT person – young or old – please watch the video.

 NOTE: The video is no longer available via YouTube

 Photo by Randy Stern